gutembergsa/teste-jungle-devs/README.md

 press `Ctrl + c` to quit the project.

-To start the unit tests, in the project folder `/test-jungle-devs` run:
+To start the integration tests, inside the project folder `/test-jungle-devs` run:

 ### `npm test`